-The Postal Department of India, administrator of the postal network in India, apart from providing services such as collection, sorting, and distribution of letters, parcels, etc., also provides several schemes for the general Indian public.
-These schemes are called Post Office Savings Scheme India.
+The Postal Department of India, the administrator of the postal network in India, besides providing services such as collection, sorting, and distribution of letters and parcels, also offers several schemes for the general Indian public.
+These schemes are called post office savings scheme India.

-The purpose of these schemes is to provide investment methods for the people of India.
-These saving schemes are available in every post office in India to help individuals from all over India to apply and enroll with ease.
+These schemes aim to provide investment methods for the people of India.
+These savings schemes are available in every post office in India to help individuals from all over India apply and enroll easily.
 These schemes offer interest rates ranging from 4% to 8.1%.

 Besides decent annual returns, some of these plans also offer tax benefits under section 80C of the income tax law.
 So investing in these schemes is a reliable way to earn good returns on the money invested in these schemes.

 Types of Post Office Saving Schemes

 The postal department of India currently provides nine types of saving schemes for the general public.
 These post office savings scheme India are as under:

 PPF is a post office savings scheme for a long-term investment with a lock-in period of 15 years.
 You can earn a handsome interest rate and returns on the invested amount.
 The interest earned on the investment of PPF is tax-free under income tax section 80C.
 After five years of opening the PPF account, a partial withdrawal option is available.

 To keep an account active, you have to deposit at least Rs.
 500/- every year.